ebpf-io/ebpf.io-website/content/static-pages/what-is-ebpf/index.md

 ### What is the bee named?

 The bee is the official logo for eBPF and was originally created by Vadim Shchekoldin.
 At the [first eBPF Summit](https://ebpf.io/summit-2020.html) there was a vote taken and the bee was named eBee.
-(For details on acceptable uses of the logo, please see the Linux Foundation [Brand Guidelines](https://linuxfoundation.org/brand-guidelines/).)
+(For details on acceptable uses of [the logo](https://ebpf.foundation/wp-content/uploads/sites/9/2023/03/ebpf_logo_color_on_white-2.png), please see the eBPF Foundation [Brand Guidelines](https://ebpf.foundation/brand-guidelines/).)

 ## Introduction to eBPF